Tony6225/Homework-11-Bamazon-Node-MySQL-/README.md

-## Homework-11-Bamazon-Node-MySQL-
+# Homework-11-Bamazon-Node-MySQL-

+### Description

 Amazon-like storefront that uses Node to adjust values in a MySQL table

-### Description

-This application implements a simple command line based storefront using the npm [inquirer](https://www.npmjs.com/package/inquirer) package and the MySQL database backend together with the npm [mysql](https://www.npmjs.com/package/mysql) package.

 ### MySQL Database Setup